overwasher/telegram-bot/README.md

 ![Demo dialog](https://github.com/overwasher/telegram-bot/blob/main/Demo.png)

+Currently we host an instance of this bot at [@overwasher_bot](https://t.me/overwasher_bot)

+*Note: This bot gathers data from Innopolis dorms and is under development so it may be unavailable at some points in time*

 ### Development stack

 Bot is written using python3 and [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework.

-Note: little to no OOP approaches are used in this component as it is common for telegram bots
+*Note: little to no OOP approaches are used in this component as it is common for telegram bots*

 ## Setup